MultiverseLearningProducts/swe/src/mod2/wk2/day2.md

 - Errors should tell the user _exactly_ what the problem is.
 Generic messages are a UX no-no

 ## Show and tell

+Can you show the cohort your finished validation assignment?

+Key points to cover:

+- Can you describe your software design approach?
+E.g procedural, modular, object oriented
+- What are you validating and how?
+- What UX considerations did you make?
+- How are your error messages displayed?

 # Lesson 2